Determine the Right Capacity for Your Operational Needs

 Forklift Load Center

 The load center is the distance between the vertical part of the forks (the face) and the center of gravity of the load being carried.
+In most forklifts, this distance is typically rated at 24 inches.

 Center of Gravity

 The center of gravity refers to an imaginary point within an object where all of its weight is concentrated.
 This concept is crucial for maintaining balance and stability, especially when lifting heavy loads with a forklift.
+Understanding these concepts is essential for safe and efficient forklift operation, ensuring that the load is balanced and the equipment is used within its rated capacity.

 Load Capacity